 Use Office Mix

-Office Mix is a free downloadable add-on for Office 365 subscribers, and it makes livestreaming presentations much easier.
+Office Mix is a free downloadable add-on for Office 365 subscribers.
+It makes livestreaming presentations much easier.

-Unlike streaming directly from PowerPoint, Office Mix retains more content such as audio, video, polls, and quizzes.
-Having such features available is helpful for presenters seeking to maximize audience engagement using their deck.
-For educators specifically, they can track their students’ progress outside the classroom.
+Office Mix retains more content such as audio, video, polls, and quizzes than PowerPoint alone.
+These features are helpful for presenters seeking to maximize audience engagement. using their deck.
+Consider reviewing each feature to see which will work best to your advantage.

 In the Mix tab, you can see Quizzes Video Apps.

 The platform also features “live digital inking.”
-This is a more hands-on approach that enables you to guide students using video, audio, and illustrations.
+This is a more hands-on approach that enables you to guide the audience using video, audio, and illustrations.

 You can visit the official site of Office Mix for tutorials on how to navigate through its very useful features.

 Office Mix requires an internet connection to share your presentation.
 However, your audience will be able to review your slides well after you’ve concluded the presentation.